German court tries Vietnam man over 'Cold War-style' abduction - Journal du Cameroun

 German prosecutors are investigating a high-ranking Vietnamese security official, General Duong Minh Hung, who allegedly commanded the abduction in Berlin before returning to Vietnam, the Sueddeutsche Zeitung daily reported last month.

-Hung is suspected of holding more than 100 cellphone talks or text message exchanges with the agents from his temporary “command centre” inside a hotel, a few blocks from the Tiergarten park where the abduction took place.
+Prosecuors say Long N.H. drove the van from Prague to Berlin and back, but was not at the wheel during the kidnapping.

-Long N.H., the van’s alleged driver who was arrested in the Czech Republic on August 12 and extradited to Germany on August 23, is the only suspect in German custody.
+He was arrested in the Czech Republic on August 12 and extradited on August 23 to Germany, where he is the only suspect in custody.

 – Violent struggle –

-Once among thousands of so-called guest workers in communist East Germany, he was later denied asylum and resettled in Prague, where he most recently ran a currency exchange business.
+Once among thousands of so-called guest workers in communist East Germany, he was later denied asylum and resettled in Prague, where he most recently ran a currency exchange and transfer business.

 Long N.H., who had also allegedly rented a BMW X5 sedan that had been used for surveillance, is charged with working for a foreign intelligence service and aiding in an abduction, which each carry up to 10 years in prison.

-News weekly Der Spiegel has reported that German investigators reconstructed the abduction using the van’s GPS system, witness statements, footage from multiple security cameras on streets, petrol stations and inside hotels, and Thanh’s smart phone, which was left at the scene.
+Bonell also criticised the German government for not following through on Vietnam’s accusations against Thanh and its extradition request, insisting this may have led Berlin to deport Thanh.

-It said that the Vietnamese snatch team found Thanh — who had been living in seclusion in Berlin with his wife and children since mid-2016 — when his secret lover, Thi Minh P.D., flew in from Paris to meet him at a hotel and the two then took a walk in the Tiergarten park.
+German investigators reconstructed the abduction using the van’s GPS system, witness statements, footage from multiple security cameras on streets, petrol stations and inside hotels, and Thanh’s smartphone, which was left at the scene.

-The report said that in the violent struggle Thanh hit back at his attackers and the woman lashed out so strongly that “eyewitnesses thought she had suffered an epileptic seizure”.
+The Vietnamese snatch team tracked down Thanh — who had been living in seclusion in Berlin with his wife and children since mid-2016 — when Thi Minh P.D., his secret lover, flew in from Paris to meet him at a hotel, Der Spiegel news weekly reported.

-The Sueddeutsche previously reported that in the abduction, “it seems that half the embassy was involved” — with the mission used as a drop-off stop in the kidnapping, some people involved being accredited diplomatic staff, and the wife of the defence attache booking the flights home for the agents.
+In the violent struggle in the Tiergarten park, Thanh hit back at his attackers and the woman lashed out so strongly that eyewitnesses thought she had suffered an epileptic seizure.

-The article also said that investigators had found blood traces in the rented van, pointing to a struggle.
+Police later found traces of Thanh’s blood in the van, and the abducted woman was later reported receiving treatment for a broken arm in a Hanoi hospital.

 The Berlin court has scheduled 21 days of hearings until May 17.